MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 > [!IMPORTANT]
 > The `statName` used in the `GetLeaderboard()` call must be the same as the name of a stat configured for your title in [Partner Center](https://partner.microsoft.com/dashboard), which is case-sensitive.

 ### 4. Read Leaderboard data

-In order to read the leaderboard data you will need to call the `StatisticManager.DoWork()` function which will return a list of `StatisticEvent` values.
+In order to read the leaderboard data, you will need to call the `StatisticManager.DoWork()` function, which returns a list of `StatisticEvent` values.

 Leaderboard data will be contained in a `StatisticEvent` of the type `GetLeaderboardComplete`.
-When you come across an event of this type in the list of `StatisticEvent`s you may look through the `LeaderboardResult` contained in the `StatisticEvent` to access the data.
+When you come across an event of this type in the list of `StatisticEvent`s, you can look through the `LeaderboardResult` contained in the `StatisticEvent` to access the data.

 ```csharp
 IReadOnlyList<StatisticEvent> statEvents = statManager.DoWork(); //In practice this should be called every update frame